O’Reilly Style Guide and Word List

 Type of element Final result

-Filenames, file extensions (such as .jpeg), directory paths, libraries, and commands in Unix, Oracle, and Linux books.
+Filenames, file extensions (such as .jpeg), directory paths, and libraries.
 Exception: Python packages (e.g., NumPy, scikit-learn, TensorFlow, etc.) are roman and cased according to convention.

 Body font italic